oracle-samples/maa/wls-hydr/README.md

 To perform a "BACKUP AND RESTORE TO OCI", follow these steps:

+- Upload to the bastion the SSH keys of the primary nodes.
+You need to upload both the SSH private and the SSH public key since those will be used also in the new OCI environment).
+Place them in the appropriate path, according with the inputs in the sysconfig spreadsheet.

+- Upload to the bastion the certificate files for the front end Load Balancer.
+You need to upload both its public certificate and the certificate's private key to the bastion.

 - Edit the `<WLS-HYDR_BASE>/config/prem.env` file.
 Even when there is no connectivity to primary, this file is used to identify nodes and users in the primary system.
 Provide the values requested (the file contains a description of each entry).

 - Edit the `<WLS-HYDR_BASE>/config/replication.properties` file.
 This file is used to identify the primary system's directories and for configuring replication settings.
 Provide the values requested (the file contains a description of each entry).